Amir-Montazery/OSTIF/README.md

 OSTIF facilitated a coalition of experts to review the Linux Kernel’s practices and policies around how security vulnerabilities are reported to the kernel team, how those reports are processed and addressed, and how those vulnerabilities are disclosed to the public.
 Full report: https://ostif.org/a-review-of-the-linux-kernels-vulnerability-reporting-and-remediation/

-Furthermore, OSTIF then coordinated a review of the  Linux Kernel teams’ processes for release signing and for the policies and procedures for the handling of the signing keys.
+OSTIF then coordinated a review of the  Linux Kernel teams’ processes for release signing and for the policies and procedures for the handling of the signing keys.
 Full report: https://ostif.org/a-review-of-the-linux-kernels-release-signing-and-key-management-policies/

 **UnboundDNS**